Noah-Langlois/Noah-Langlois/README.md

 - 👋 Hi, I’m @Noah-Langlois
 - 👀 I’m interested in frontend and backend dev
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Pyhton Django
 - 📫 How to reach me noahlanglois@hotmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can speedrun the minesweeper in 21sec